-Copyblogger’s “Four Ways to Target Online Buyers with the Right Words” has a great analysis/advice section for marketing to eco-friendly, socially conscious, tree-hugging types (among other types of consumers).
+Copyblogger’s “Four Ways to Target Online Buyers with the Right Words” has a great analysis/advice section for marketing to an eco-friendly, socially conscious audience (among other types of consumers).
 Green is the new black, and it seems a lot of businesses are trying to revamp their marketing efforts to promote a more “green” brand.

-But some of these companies are just using this newest wave in the green revolution as a cheap advertising and PR marketing opportunity.
-Greenwashing – deliberately misleading customers about the environmental practices or ingredients in a product – has become so prevalent that the Federal Trade Commission is getting involved (some good examples of greenwashing can be found at NPR’s Greenwashing blog).
-Years ago, the FTC laid out clear rules for using words like “biodegradable,” “ozone safe,” and “ozone friendly” on product labels.
+But some of these companies are just using increased interest in protecting the environment as a cheap advertising and PR marketing opportunity.
+Greenwashing – deliberately misleading customers about the environmental practices or ingredients in a product – has become so prevalent in recent years that the Federal Trade Commission has Green Guides in place to help marketers steer clear of false and misleading claims.

 So as the American consumer becomes more jaded in this greenwashed society – especially when corporations like Shell, BP, and GE are regularly accused of greenwashing their marketing campaigns – here are some tips about giving treehuggers what they want to hear (and generally just good marketing advice):